chocolatey/choco-wiki/FeaturesAgentService.md

 You must have a [Business edition of Chocolatey](https://chocolatey.org/compare).
 Business editions are great for organizations that need to manage the total software lifecycle.

 ### I'm a licensed customer, now what?
-Once you have the agent service installed and Chocolatey for Business configured for background mode, most tools that use Chocolatey will automatically use the background service.
+Once you have the agent service installed and Chocolatey for Business configured for background mode (see [Setup](#setup) above), most tools that use Chocolatey will automatically use the background service.

 ### I have Puppet or some other configuration management tool (RMM tool, infrastructure automation tool, etc.) that also runs Chocolatey.
 Can I configure it to skip background mode?

 Yes!
 Add `--run-actual` to your install options.
 Most likely your tool won't need to be reconfigured though as it will just work with background mode.
 You will need Chocolatey v0.10.3+ installed across your environment so Chocolatey handles the unknown arguments appropriately.

+Another way to handle this as of Chocolatey Extension v1.12.0, turn on the `useBackgroundServiceWithNonAdministratorsOnly` feature to make self-service apply only to non-administrators.
+See [Background Mode Setup](#background-mode-setup) for details.

 ### I'm getting the following: "There are no sources enabled for packages and none were passed as arguments."